Jenni-Hawk/Cusotmer_Churn/README.md

     - Addressed Class Imbalance with oversampling using imblearn to gain experience with the process.
 3. [Compared the Key Metrics for each model: ROC AUC, Recall](https://github.com/Jenni-Hawk/Customer_Churn/blob/main/LogisticReg_Oversamp_vs_NoOversamp.pdf)
     - Oversampling greatly increased recall score (more customers were being correctly identified as cancelling their subscription)
+    - ROC AUC Scores were within excellent and acceptable discrimination levels

 #### Tested More Models
 Explored tree based models to determine how they would perform with a focus on recall